muhammednlfrk/task-tracker-cli/README.md

 - `ttracker mark <task-id> todo`: Marks a task as "To Do".
 - `ttracker mark <task-id> in-progress`: Marks a task as "In Progress".
 - `ttracker mark <task-id> done`: Marks a task as "Done".
-- `ttracker mark <task-id> deleted`: Marks a task as "Deleted" (this status hides the task from the list).

 ## License